Japanese jazz

-History of jazz in Japan
+History

-Jazz music first became popular in Japan in the 1920s, following visits by bands from both America and the Philippines, where American popular music had been introduced by the occupying forces.
+Jazz became popular in Japan in the 1920s, following visits by bands from America and the Philippines, where American popular music had been introduced by the occupying forces.
 The Hatano Jazz Band is sometimes described as the first Japanese jazz band, although they were primarily a dance band.
 The band, which was created in 1912 by graduates from Tokyo Music School, absorbed and performed American dance music after traveling to San Francisco, but their music did not claim to feature jazz improvisation.

 Local jazz practice, built around the performances of visiting Filipinos, began to emerge in the early 1920s, most notably in the prosperous entertainment districts of Osaka and Kobe.
 By 1924, the city of Osaka already boasted twenty dance halls, which gave many Japanese-born musicians an opportunity to play jazz professionally.
 Trumpeter Fumio Nanri (1910–1975) was the first of these Japanese jazz performers to gain international acclaim for his playing style.
 In 1929 Nanri traveled to Shanghai, where he played with American jazz pianist Teddy Weatherford, and in 1932 he toured in the United States.
 After his return to Japan, Nanri made several recordings with his band Hot Peppers, an American-style swing band.

 The "Americanness" and mass appeal of early jazz as dance music gave reason for concern among the conservative Japanese elite, and in 1927 Osaka municipal officials issued ordinances that forced the dance halls to close.
 A large number of young musicians switched to the jazz scene in Tokyo, where some found employment in the house jazz orchestras of the major recording companies.

 In 1933 Chigusa, Japan's surviving oldest jazz cafe, or Jazu kissa, opened in Yokohama.
 Since then, jazz coffeehouses have provided a popular alternative to the dance hall, offering the latest jazz records (while occasionally also hosting live performances) to an attentively listening audience.
 In the 1930s, popular song composers Ryoichi Hattori and Koichi Sugii tried to overcome jazz music's controversial qualities by creating a distinctively Japanese kind of jazz music.
 They reworked ancient Japanese folk or theatre songs with a jazz touch, and in addition wrote new jazz songs that had Japanese thematic content and often closely resembled well-known traditional melodies.
 Hattori's songs, however, flirted with controversy, most notably in his 1940 Shortage Song (タリナイ・ソング, Tarinai songu), which he wrote for Tadaharu Nakano's Rhythm Boys.
 Satirizing the shortages of food and material then widespread in Japan, the song drew the ire of government censors and was quickly banned.
 The controversy was among the factors that led to the Rhythm Boys' breakup in 1941.